mehmandarov/microbit-treasurehunt/README.md

 1. We have a set of micro:bits set up as senders 📡 hidden somewhere
     - These devices are set up by the game organisers before we start.
     - We tell you the number of devices you need to find.
-3. You have to build a receiver 📶 to look for the devices.
+2. You have to build a receiver 📶 to look for the devices.
     - Scroll down to the `Receiver 📶` section for pointers.
+3. Take a picture of the sender 📡 beacon showing that you have accomplished your task.
+    - The sender 📡 beacon will typically have the green lights on for 5 seconds or display "OK" or another icon.

 ## Setup 🛠
 We are using: